Solid Tumor Therapeutics

-The Solid Tumor Therapeutics Program is led by Gerard Blobe, MD, PhD, Jeffrey Crawford, MD, and Julie Ann Sosa, MD, MA.
-It is partitioned into three focus groups: Signal Transduction Pathways, led by Dr. Blobe; Tumor Microenvironment/Immunotherapy, led by Smita Nair, PhD, and Preclinical Modeling, led by David Hsu, MD, PhD, and David Kirsch, MD, PhD.
+The Solid Tumor Therapeutics Program is led by Scott Antonia, MD, PhD, Jeffrey Crawford, MD, and Daniel George, MD.
+It is partitioned into three focus groups: Signal Transduction Pathways, led by Gerald Blobe, MD, PhD; Tumor Microenvironment/Immunotherapy, led by Smita Nair, PhD, and Preclinical Modeling, led by David Hsu, MD, PhD, and David Kirsch, MD, PhD.

 Dr. Crawford is a co-leader of the Solid Tumor Therapeutics Program and the George Barth Geller Professor for Research in Cancer and served as chief of the Division of Medical Oncology for more than 10 years.
 He is vice-chair of the respiratory committee of the Alliance and site PI for DCI's participation, as well as lead PI for DCI as a lead academic site for NCTN.
 Dr. Crawford has championed clinical research, particularly the use of hematopoietic growth factors and new agents in lung cancer, including being national PI for the trials leading to the approval of G-CSF (filgrastim) in chemotherapy related neutropenia, and for vinorelbine in lung cancer.
 His current research includes serving as PI for 2 phase III trials of selective androgen receptor modulators in the prevention and treatment of sarcopenia in lung cancer patients receiving chemotherapy.

 Dr. Nair is leader of the Tumor Microenvironment/Immunotherapy Focus Group and an Associate Professor of Surgery.
 Her laboratory was instrumental in developing the RNA-transfected dendritic cell-based vaccination immunotherapy approach, and is currently focused on generating sustained effector and memory T cell immune responses that will translate to a therapeutic benefit for cancer patients.
-Dr. Nair has also helped establish the first GMP-production facility for dendritic cell-based cancer vaccines for Phase I clinical trials at the Duke Cancer Institute.
+Dr. Nair has also helped establish the first GMP-production facility for dendritic cell-based cancer vaccines for Phase I clinical trials at DCI.

 Dr. Hsu is the William Dalton Family Assistant Professor in Cancer Genomics.
 His laboratory focuses on the application of high-throughput technologies to match the individual patient with the most optimal therapy to improve clinical outcomes in patients with metastatic colorectal cancer.
 Along these lines, Dr. Hsu has been active in developing preclinical in vivo murine models to study new and novel therapeutic combinations, including patient derived human tumor xenografts.